fsoft72/restest/README.md

 Main features of `restest` are:

 - Support session based request
+- Powerful path parser to extract keys in nested JSON structures
 - Output containing a working CURL string of every test
 - Dump of all headers and fields
 - Supports Token authentication